Europe Trip. Day 3: Paris, France

 Fortunately, we skipped the line as we got the Museum Pass

 Down to the lower ground from the entrance, we aimed to reach room 711 as early as possible to avoid the crowds.
-Located at the two level up, we walked as fast as we can!
-By the time we reached there, we managed to squeeze in to get the best spot and swiftly took the pictures of Mona Lisa portrait!
+Located two levels up, we walked as fast as we could!
+By the time we reached there, we managed to squeeze in to get the best spot and swiftly took the pictures of the Mona Lisa portrait!
 All of sudden, Nu'man voiced up, 'kita berlari sebab nak tengok gambar nenek nie ke?' :P

 We were going up the escalator actually